sadiakali/wind-turbine-aerodynamics/README.md

 - Developing an interactive simulation to explore the influence of operating conditions and blade characteristics.

 ## Development
-The project is being developed mainly through Python, with some HTML used, through numerical calculations and data visualisation.
+The project is developed primarily in Python, with HTML used to support the interactive simulation.
+Numerical calculations and data visualisation are used to explore the aerodynamic behaviour of wind turbine blades.

 The model is intended as a learning and exploration tool.
-Its assumptions, limitations and accuracy are considered as development progress.
-Limitations such as relative velocity, tip vortex effects... have already been considered.
+Its assumptions and limitations are considered throughout development, including relative velocity, axial induction, stall correction and tip vortex effects.

 ## Technologies
 - Python
 - HTML
 - NumPy
 - SciPy
-- Matplotlib
+- Matplotlib (including 3D visualisation)
 - Jupyter Notebook
 - Interactive Widgets

 ## Further Development
-- Improve the accuracy of the aerodynamic model by accounting for other limitations, such as dynamic wake effects.
+- Improve the accuracy of the aerodynamic model by accounting for additional limitations, such as dynamic wake effects.
 - Investigate the effect of different operating conditions and blade parameters.
 - Develop further interactive visualisations.
 - Compare model results with relevant theoretical expectations and reference data.